-- Even if you are largely restricted to a chair, make a conscious effort to walk a given number of steps every hour or two.
+Even if you are largely restricted to a chair, make a conscious effort to walk a given number of steps every hour or two.
 One patient measured the distance from his chair to his front door as 50 steps.
-Every 2 hours he walked 200 steps albeit very slowly, thus giving him a sense of achievement, a sense of at least some control over his situation, and much needed exercise and blood flow. - Position a chair at strategic places around the house so that you can sit down when exhausted.
+Every 2 hours he walked 200 steps albeit very slowly, thus giving him a sense of achievement, a sense of at least some control over his situation, and much needed exercise and blood flow.